ankorstore/yokai/fxmcpserver/README.md

 ```
 ### Hooks

+This module provides hooking mechanisms for the `StreamableHTTP` and `SSE` servers requests handling.

 #### StreamableHTTP server hooks

 This module offers the possibility to provide context hooks with [MCPStreamableHTTPServerContextHook](server/stream/context.go) implementations, that will be applied on each MCP StreamableHTTP request.